top of page

 OVERBERG

-The Overberg, often called the Whale Coast, is a region with rugged mountain ranges, gentle hills covered in wheat and canola fields, a wealth of indigenous Fynbos and a beautiful coastline.
-This is also where you can find the southern-most tip of the African continent and the second, land-based, African Penguin colony of South Africa.
+The Overberg, home to the Whale Coast, is a region with rugged mountain ranges, gentle hills covered in wheat and canola fields, a wealth of indigenous Fynbos and a beautiful coastline.
+This is also where you can find the southern-most tip of the African continent and the second land-based African Penguin colony of South Africa.

 You would be surprised how many nature reserves and national parks this region has.
 Many of them are located along the coastline, like De Hoop Nature Reserve, De Mond Nature Reserve, Agulhas National Park and Walker Bay Nature Reserve.
 These parks and reserves offer a wide range of landscapes and activities.
 Ranging from long sandy beaches, sand dunes and fynbos covered hills to rocky coastlines, crags, valleys and mountains.